Rafael Devers Player Props: Red Sox vs. Marlins

 Rafael Devers At The Plate

-- Devers has 71 hits, which ranks first among Boston hitters this season, while batting .241 with 35 extra-base hits.
+- Devers leads Boston in total hits (73) this season while batting .245 with 36 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 107th in batting average, 113th in on-base percentage, and 33rd in slugging.
+- Among the qualified batters in baseball, his batting average ranks 100th, his on-base percentage ranks 107th, and he is 25th in the league in slugging.

-- He has hit a home run in 15 games this season (19.7%), leaving the park in 5.5% of his chances at the plate.

-- Devers has had at least one RBI in 46.1% of his games this season (35 of 76), with more than one RBI 14 times (18.4%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Devers has driven home a run in 36 games this year (46.8%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.